chemicoPy/lens_it/README.md

     Using Spyder IDLE?
     Just open “exp_txt” in variable explorer panel

-Please edit the saved text document just in case some alphabets are be mistaken for another.
+Please edit the saved text document just in case some alphabets are mistaken for another.